Roman Mavlanov: Formula Renault

 Mavlanov made his début in single-seaters in 2011, competing in the Eurocup Formula Renault 2.0 and Formula Renault 2.0 Alps for the Boëtti Racing Team.
 He ended his Eurocup season without any point-scoring finishes, while in the Alps series, he had ten point-scoring finishes from sixteen races.

 Mavlanov switched to Tech 1 Racing in 2012, again competing in both the Eurocup Formula Renault and Formula Renault 2.0 Alps.
 In the Eurocup he failed to score any points again, while in the Alps series, he degraded to five point-scoring finishes.

 Mavlanov joined RC Formula for both the Formula Renault 2.0 NEC and the Eurocup Formula Renault series.
 In the NEC series he scored his first Formula Renault 2.0 podium, while in the Eurocup, he recorded his worst season with three disqualifications and was excluded from the final round at Barcelona.

 International GT Open

 Mavlanov made his sports car racing debut in the GTS class of the International GT Open in 2013, racing for SMP Racing - Russian Bears.
 He finished fourth in the GTS standings with three class wins.

 Formula Renault 3.5 Series

-Mavlanov will move to Formula Renault 3.5 Series in 2014 with Zeta Corse.
+Mavlanov would move to Formula Renault 3.5 Series in 2014 with Zeta Corse.